WellBaik/YnovWebMobileSongPlaylist/README.md

 ## Features

+- Your phone vibrate at the end of a song
 - Shake your phone to skip the song
 - You can choose the next played song
 - Add a song to your favorites